firmai/ImputeGAP/README.md

 ## Explainer
-ImputeGAP allows users to explore the features in the data that impact the imputation results through Shapely Additive exPlanations ([**SHAP**](https://shap.readthedocs.io/en/latest/)).

-To attribute a meaningful interpretation of the SHAP results, ImputeGAP groups the extracted features into four categories such as: geometry, transformation, correlation, and trend.
+ImputeGAP provides insights into the algorithm’s behavior by identifying the features that impact the most the imputation results.
+It trains a regression model to predict imputation results across various methods and uses SHapley Additive exPlanations ([SHAP](https://shap.readthedocs.io/en/latest/)) to reveal how different time series features influence the model’s predictions.

 ### Example Explainer
 You can find this example in the file [`runner_explainer.py`](https://github.com/eXascaleInfolab/ImputeGAP/blob/main/imputegap/runner_explainer.py).

-Let's illustrate the explainer using the CDRec Algorithm and MCAR missing pattern:
+Let’s illustrate the explainer using the CDRec Algorithm and MCAR missingness pattern:

 ```python